AMReX-Codes/amrex/Docs/source/visualization/backtransformed_diags.rst

 When running a simulation in a boosted frame, WarpX has the capability to back-transform the simulation results to the laboratory frame of reference, which is often useful to study the physics.
-A set of function can be found in the python file :download:`read_raw_data.py<../../../Tools/read_raw_data.py>`.
+A set of functions can be found in the python file :download:`read_raw_data.py<../../../Tools/read_raw_data.py>`.
 The main commands can be found in our example jupyter notebook for postprocessing :download:`Visualization.ipynb<../../../Tools/Visualization.ipynb>`.

 The full back-transformed diagnostics of the entire domain is written in ``lab_frame_data/snapshots/`` and the back-transformed diagnostics of the reduced domain is written to ``lab_frame_data/slices/``